krystianbajno/credsdefault-search/README.md

 - Run `credsdefault-search` offline.

 ## Data collection process overview
+1. Direction and Planning
+2. Collection and Compilation
+3. Processing
+4. Analysis and Review
+5. Dissemination and Sharing
+6. Feedback and Continuous Improvement

 ### The collectors are collecting data from many sources.
 Sources include PDF files, GitHub repositories, CSV files, ZIP files, websites.
-The collector is gathering intel.
+The collector is gathering intel in the internet.
 The data is being serialized and saved in .json form in case the collection stops.

-### The data is going to be processed later by processors.
+### The data is processed by processors.
 Each collector has it's own processor.
 Processors process Intel collected by the collectors and save the extracted Credentials in order to provide actionable data.

 ### After processing, postprocessing occurs.